 - a backstabber

-- a socially clueless person who may have undiagnosed Asperger’s
+- a socially clueless person

 And I will never, ever forget that you were friendly to my face and then tried to get me to do a job for less than I’m worth, or tried to get me to do your work for you.
 I am like an elephant.
 I never forget.
 You think our relationship is disposable.
 You are a wolf in sheep’s clothing.
 You are a social brute.